Why am I such a people-pleaser in my relationship?

 - 3 min read

-Most people-pleasers think they know the answer…but actually, often miss the deeper issue.
+Most people-pleasers think they know the answer…but actually, they often miss the deeper issue.

 And yes, that’s true.
 You probably do!